 Methods are currently being developed that enable the combination of evidence from direct and indirect comparisons.
-These techniques are called "mixed treatment comparison (MTC) meta-analysis" [337,338,340], "multiple treatment meta-analysis" (MTM) [81], or "network meta-analysis" [341,433].
+These techniques are called "mixed treatment comparison (MTC) meta-analysis" [347-349], "multiple treatment meta-analysis" (MTM) [79], or "network metaanalysis" [350,447].
 These methods represent an important further development of the usual meta-analytic techniques.
-However, there are still several unsolved methodological problems, so that currently the routine application of these methods within the framework of benefit assessments is not advisable [191,434,470,487].
+However, there are still several unsolved methodological problems, so that currently the routine application of these methods within the framework of benefit assessments is not advisable [196,448,485,501].
 For this reason, in its benefit assessments of interventions, the Institute primarily uses direct comparative studies (placebo-controlled studies as well as head-to-head comparisons); this means that conclusions for benefit assessments are usually inferred only from the results of direct comparative studies.

-In certain situations, as, for example, in assessments of the benefit of drugs with new active ingredients [121], as well as in health economic evaluations (see below), it can however be necessary to consider indirect comparisons and infer conclusions from them for the benefit assessment, taking a lower certainty of results into account.
+In certain situations, as, for example, in assessments of the benefit of drugs with new active ingredients [120], as well as in health economic evaluations (see below), it can however be necessary to consider indirect comparisons and infer conclusions from them for the benefit assessment, taking a lower certainty of results into account.

-For the health economic evaluation of interventions, conjoint quantitative comparisons of multiple (i.e. more than two) interventions are usually required.
+For the health economic evaluation of interventions, conjoint quantitative comparisons of multiple (i.e. more than 2) interventions are usually required.
 Limiting the study pool to direct head-to-head comparisons would mean limiting the health economic evaluation to a single pairwise comparison or even making it totally impossible.
-In order to enable a health economic evaluation of multiple interventions, the Institute can also consider indirect comparisons to assess cost-benefit relations [262], taking into account the lower certainty of results (compared with the approach of a pure benefit assessment).
+In order to enable a health economic evaluation of multiple interventions, the Institute can also consider indirect comparisons to assess cost-benefit relations [267], taking into account the lower certainty of results (compared with the approach of a pure benefit assessment).

 However, appropriate methods for indirect comparisons need to be applied.
 The Institute disapproves the use of non-adjusted indirect comparisons (i.e. the naive use of single study arms); it accepts solely adjusted indirect comparisons.
-These particularly include the approach by Bucher et al. [70], as well as the MTC meta-analysis methods mentioned above.
+These particularly include the approach by Bucher et al. [67], as well as the MTC meta-analysis methods mentioned above.
 Besides the assumptions of pairwise meta-analyses, which must also be fulfilled here, in indirect comparisons sufficient consistency is also required in the effects estimated in the individual studies.
 The latter is a critical point, as indirect comparisons provide valid results only if assumptions on consistency are fulfilled.
-Even though techniques to examine inconsistencies are being developed [128,339], many open methodological questions in this area still exist.
-It is therefore necessary to describe completely the model applied, together with any remaining unclear issues [487].
+Even though techniques to examine inconsistencies are being developed [126,348], many open methodological questions in this area still exist.
+It is therefore necessary to describe completely the model applied, together with any remaining unclear issues [501].
+In addition, an essential condition for consideration of an indirect comparison is that it is targeted towards the overall research question of interest and not only towards selective components such as individual outcomes.